Scotland manufacturing & supply chain conference & exhibition

 The Scotland manufacturing & supply chain conference & exhibition brings together industry professionals to explore cutting-edge technologies, hear from expert speakers, and connect across sectors like aerospace, energy, renewables, and advanced manufacturing.

-The National Manufacturing Institute Scotland (NMIS) returns for its fourth year, showcasing innovations driving sustainability and efficiency, from circular economy solutions and smart recycling to lightweight composites and advanced metallics, including 3D-printed alloys.
+The National Manufacturing Institute Scotland (NMIS) returns for its fourth year, showcasing innovations driving sustainability and efficiency, from circular economy solutions and smart recycling to lightweight composites.

 Join our experts as they discuss Scotland’s manufacturing growth, inclusive innovation, skills development, and building sustainable, waste-free supply chains.